core-wg/href/draft-ietf-core-href.md

 ~~~~

-A CRI reference is considered *well-formed* if it matches the CDDL
+A CRI reference is considered *well-formed* if it matches the
-structure.
+structure as expressed in {{cddl}} in CDDL, with the additional
+requirement that trailing `null` values are removed from the array.

 A CRI reference is considered *absolute* if it is well-formed
 and the sequence of sections starts with a non-null `scheme`.